striblab/2021-zoning-project/howto.md

 We also tried looking at the city level.
 For example, what’s the demographic makeup of city A that has a “high” level of exclusionary zoning versus city B that has a “low” level of exclusionary zoning?
 There are a handful of cities that inarguably have high levels of exclusionary zoning (single-family is often the only housing options in those cities) and then there are cities at the other end of the spectrum that allow duplexes in any part of the city or have a high share of land zoned for multi-family housing.
 But in the middle were a huge number of cities that didn’t neatly fall into those two buckets.
 And at the city level, the demographic makeup is really washed out.
 We could see cities with an above-average share of people of color, but they all seemed to be living in just one part of the city.

 We ended up with two analyses -- one that’s more straightforward and easier for readers to understand and another with more rigor, but harder to explain.
 Both showed the same thing, though: people of color -- but especially Black and Latino -- are disproportionately living in areas zoned for multi-family housing.

 For the simpler analysis, we did a spatial join between the parcel zoning data and a Census block group map to determine what percentage of each block group was zoned for each type of housing.
 Then from that block group map, we categorized the block groups.
 One with 90% or more single-family only zoning was labeled as single-family.
 One with 40% or more multi-family was zoned as multi-family, since multi-faily housing doesn’t need as much land.
 Many block groups fell somewhere between these two ends, often with a mix of single-family and middle housing.

 Then we calculated the percentage of each racial or ethnic group’s population living in each type of neighborhood (single-family, multi-family, or the mixed ones that fall in the middle).
 We also compared white non-Hispanic to all the other groups combined.
 If people are evenly distributed you would expect these numbers to be fairly close to each other.
 But we found that, for example, nearly 25% of Black people live in areas zoned for multi-family compared to just 8% of white people.

 The more rigorous analysis was a regression analysis that we did in partnership with <a href="https://www.mercatus.org/scholars/salim-furth">Salim Furth</a>, senior research fellow and director of the Urbanity project at the Mercatus Center at George Mason University.

 This analysis, a Generalized Spatial Two-Stage Least Squares regression, was based on the same block group level data we used above.
 The dependent variable was the non-white population and the independent variable was the percent of residential land zoned in each category.
 We controlled for median age of the housing stock, whether a block group was in the central cities (Minneapolis and St. Paul) and the distance from its closest central city (since density tends to fade the farther out you go).

 To further mitigate the margins of error in the demographic data, we used a smoothing technique that averages the population shares based on the neighboring block groups.
 Ultimately, our regression yielded the same results whether we used this smoothed data or the original block group data.

 It’s important to note that we found little research that we could mirror our work on, most likely due to the fact that this kind of detailed zoning data is hard to come by.
 There are quite a few academic papers out there linking segregation and zoning but they tend to use metro-level metrics that define metro areas by the level of zoning regulation, finding those with more regulation tend to have more segregation.

-<h2>Suggested reading</h2>

-<a href="https://www.tandfonline.com/doi/full/10.1080/01944363.2019.1651216">“It’s time to end single-family zoning,”</a> Michael Manville, Paavo Monkkonen, Michael Lens

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3507803">“The zoning strait-jacket: The freezing of American neighborhoods of single-family homes,”</a> Robert Ellickson.

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3472145">“Zoning and the cost of housing: evidence from Silicon Valley, Greater New Haven and Greater Austin,”</a> Robert Ellickson

-<a href="https://www.tandfonline.com/doi/abs/10.1080/01944363.2020.1828146">“Exclusionary zoning: Origins, open suburbs and contemporary debates,”</a> Andrew Whittemore

-Various papers and articles by <a href="https://www.mercatus.org/scholars/salim-furth">Salim Furth</a>

-<a href="https://belonging.berkeley.edu/decoding-zoning">“Decoding zoning,”</a> the Othering & Belonging Institute

-<a href="https://belonging.berkeley.edu/segregationinthebay">“Racial segregation in the Bay Area,”</a> the Othering & Belonging Institute

-<a href="https://ternercenter.berkeley.edu/research-and-policy/land-use-politics-housing-costs-and-segregation-in-california-cities/">“Land use politics, housing costs and segregation in California cities,”</a> Jonathan Rothwell

-<a href="https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3632084/">“Density zoning and class segregation in U.S. Cities,”</a> Jonathan Rothwell

-<a href="https://www.amazon.com/Color-Law-Forgotten-Government-Segregated-ebook/dp/B01M8IWJT2">“The Color of Law” (book)</a>, Richard Rothstein

-<a href="https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3792544">“Zoning by a thousand cuts,”</a> Sara Bronin